HenryXi/algorithm/etc/Java reversing single linked list.md

 **Summary**

 The most important point is find the "pre", "current" and "next" node.
 Make next pointer of "current" node to "pre" node and move them to next step.
-Do not forget make the "next" pointer of head as null in the end.
+Do not forget make the next pointer of head as null in the end.

 EOF